canyongbs/aidingapp/docs/features/portal-assistant-service-requests.md

 ## Progressive Tool Disclosure

 Tools unlock sequentially as prerequisites are met, preventing users from being overwhelmed by simultaneous choices while maintaining flexibility to edit previous responses.

+### Type Selection (No Active Draft)

+**Tool Availability:**

+- `fetch_service_request_types`: Always available when no active draft
+- `show_type_selector`: Always available when no active draft
+- `get_draft_status`: Always available (returns instruction to select type if no draft)

+Once a type and priority are selected, the draft is created and these tools become unavailable.
+The user must cancel the current draft to access type selection again.

+### Active Draft (Any Stage)

+**Tool Availability:**

+- `cancel_service_request`: Available whenever an active draft exists
+- `get_draft_status`: Always available

+The `cancel_service_request` tool allows users to abandon the current service request and start over with type selection.
+It sets `current_service_request_draft_id` to null on the thread, making type selection tools available again.
+The draft itself is retained, so if the user selects the same type again, their previous progress is restored.

 ### Data Collection Stage